-The 128-bit 'authentication key' (belonging to a U_RNTI group) needs to be generated by a pseudo random generator function on the RNC (i.e the key shall be unpredictable and independently from previous keys).
+The 128-bit 'authentication key' (belonging to a U_RNTI group) needs to be generated by a suitable key generation function.
 A key can only be used once, as it traverses the air when used for a group release.
 Consequently, after using this at RNC reset, a new 'authentication key' needs to be generated.
 The 'authentication key' may not leave the SRNC, unless used immediately for the 'group release (f.i. to be used in a DRNC).